LARA

 If LARA isn't picking up:

-• Check Settings → LARA → Phone numbers — the status pill should be green.
+• Open LARA → Phone Numbers: the number's status pill should be green.

-• If forwarding, confirm your carrier's forwarding rule is active (not all carriers honor conditional forwarding).
+• If you're forwarding, confirm your carrier's forwarding rule is active.
+Not all carriers honor conditional forwarding.

-• Re-run the test call after 60 seconds — DNS/SIP propagation can take a moment.
+• Re-run the test call after a minute.
+Routing can take a moment to settle.

 Was this article helpful?